11.3. Managing Multiple-Standby Servers

 standby2 | 2 | potential

 The primary server waits for ACK responses from the synchronous standby server alone.
-In other words, the primary server confirms only the synchronous standby’s writing and flushing of WAL data.
-Streaming replication, therefore, ensures that only the synchronous standby is in a consistent and synchronous state with the primary.
+It confirms only the synchronous standby’s writing and flushing of WAL data.
+Streaming replication, therefore, ensures that only the synchronous standby remains in a consistent and synchronous state with the primary.

 Figure 11.4.
 Managing multiple standby servers.

-1. The primary’s backend process continues to wait for an ACK response from the synchronous standby server, even though it has received an ACK response from the potential standby server.
+- The primary’s backend process continues to wait for an ACK response from the synchronous standby server, even after receiving an ACK from the potential standby.

-2. After receiving the ACK response from the synchronous standby server, the primary’s backend process releases the latch and completes the current transaction processing.
+- After receiving the ACK from the synchronous standby, the backend process releases the latch and completes the transaction.

-In the opposite case (i.e., the primary’s ACK response has been returned earlier than the potential’s), the primary server immediately completes the commit action of the current transaction without ensuring if the potential standby writes and flushes WAL data or not.
+In the opposite case (the sync standby’s ACK returns before the potential’s), the primary server immediately completes the commit without verifying if the potential standby has written or flushed WAL data.

 11.3.2.1.
 Quorum-Based Synchronous Replication

-In version 9.6, quorum-based synchronous replication was introduced.
-This feature allows transactions in PostgreSQL to be considered committed once a subset (a quorum) of synchronous standby servers acknowledges them.
-It enhances flexibility in RDBMS configuration design and administration.
+PostgreSQL 9.6 introduced quorum-based synchronous replication.
+This feature allows transactions to be considered committed once a subset (a quorum) of synchronous standby servers acknowledges them.

 Quorum-based synchronous replication has two modes: ANY and FIRST.